kubevirt/monitoring/docs/runbooks/LowReadyVirtOperatorsCount.md

 ## Meaning

-This alert is triggered when some virt operators are running but, not in the `Ready` state in the past 10 minutes.
-The virt-operator deployment has a default replica of 2 pods.
+This alert fires when one or more `virt-operator` pods are running, but none of these pods have been in a `Ready` state for the last 10 minutes.

+The `virt-operator` is the first operator to start in a cluster.
+Its primary responsibilities include the following:

+- Installing, live updating, and live upgrading a cluster

+- Monitoring the life cycle of top-level controllers, such as `virt-controller`, `virt-handler`, `virt-launcher`, and managing their reconciliation

+- Certain cluster-wide tasks, such as certificate rotation and infrastructure management

 ## Impact

+This alert indicates that a cluster-level failure may occur, and critical cluster-wide management functionalities, such as certification rotation, upgrade, and reconciliation of controllers, may become unavailable.
+Such a state would also trigger the `NoReadyVirtOperator` alert.

+The `virt-operator` deployment has a default replica of two `virt-operator` pods.

-The virt-operator is the first k8s operator coming alive in a KubeVirt cluster.
-Its primary responsibilities are installation, live-update, live-upgrade of a KubeVirt cluster, monitoring the life-cycle of top-level controllers, such as virt-controller, virt-handler, virt-launcher, etc. and manage their reconciliation.
-In addition, virt-operator is responsible for cluster-wide tasks, such as certificate rotation and some infrastructure management, etc. Note that virt-operator is not directly responsible for virtual machines in the cluster, its temporal unavailability should not affect the custom workloads.
+Note, however, that `virt-operator` is not directly responsible for virtual machines in the cluster.
+Therefore, its temporary unavailability does not significantly affect custom workloads.

-When observed this alert, and the `NoReadyVirtOperator` alert is not triggered, the virt-operator becomes a single point of failure.

 ## Diagnosis

-- Check the status of the virt-operator deployment to find out more information.
-The following commands will provide the associated events and show if there are any specific issues.
+1. Obtain the namespace data of the `virt-operator` deployment:
+    ```
-- `export NAMESPACE="$(kubectl get kubevirt -A -o custom-columns="":.metadata.namespace)"`
+    $ export NAMESPACE="$(kubectl get kubevirt -A -o custom-columns="":.metadata.namespace)"
+    ```

+1. Obtain the name of the `virt-operator` deployment:
+    ```
-  - `kubectl -n $NAMESPACE get deploy virt-operator -o yaml`
+    $ kubectl -n $NAMESPACE get deploy virt-operator -o yaml
+    ```

+1. Generate the description of the `virt-operator` deployment:
+    ```
-  - `kubectl -n $NAMESPACE describe deploy virt-operator`
+    $ kubectl -n $NAMESPACE describe deploy virt-operator
-- Check if there are issues with the nodes for control-plane and masters.
-For example, if they are in a NotReady state.
-- `kubectl get nodes`
+    ```

+1. Check for node issues, such as a `NotReady` state:
+    ```
+    $ kubectl get nodes
+    ```

 ## Mitigation

+This alert can have a number of causes, including:

+- TBA possible causes!

+Verify whether any of these applies to your deployment, and fix it if possible (TBA how?).

-There can be several reasons, try to identify the root cause and fix it.
-If you cannot fix it, please open an issue and attach the artifacts gathered in the Diagnosis section.
+If this does not fix the problem, open an issue (TBA where!) and attach to it the artifacts gathered in the Diagnosis section.